 A3 Formats

-1. The standard tournament format is double elimination with the exception of 9-Ball Singles events, which are single elimination - best 2 out of 3 sets.
+1. The standard tournament format is double elimination.
 However, the Tournament Director reserves the right to implement single elimination, triple elimination, or round robin formats at any time if deemed necessary.

 A4 Determining First Break and Home Team